port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/snyk.md

 ### Mapping Result

-Using the mappings defined in the webhook configuration, Port will extract the necessary properties from the Snyk webhook payload and use the resulting data to create the vulnerability entities.
-In this case, because there are two sets of data in the `newIssues` array property (check the above JSON data), Port will create two vulnerability entities.
-Here is an example of one of the mappings:
+The combination of the sample payload and the webhook configuration generate the following Port entities (in the sample above, multiple entities will be generated because the `newIssues` array contains multiple objects):

 ```json showLineNumbers
 {